 - In September, 2012, the CPC secured a \$545,900 TIFIA loan from the USDOT to partially finance the Project.
 The loan under the TIFIA program is secured by Measure R sales tax revenues allocated to the Project.
-The CPC has drawn down \$480,064 of the TIFIA loan as of June 30, 2016. - Total assets of \$487,700 represent advances to LACMTA and total liabilities of \$487,700 represent the loans payable to TIFIA.
-Therefore, there is no net position as of June 30, 2016. - Total expenses of \$49 consisted mostly of loan fees and other charges, which were reimbursed by LACMTA. - In fiscal year 2016, total drawdown from TIFIA loan amounted to \$442,587.
-As of June 30, 2016, \$998.8 million has been expended on the Project and it is recorded in LACMTA's Comprehensive Annual Financial Report (CAFR) under the capital assets section of the statement of net position of the Enterprise fund.
+As of June 30, 2018, CPC has drawn down the full amount of TIFIA loan proceeds. - Total assets of \$580,664 represent advances to LACMTA and total liabilities of \$580,664 consist of the principal amount of \$545,900 and interest accretion of \$34,764 on the TIFIA loan.
+Therefore, there is no net position as of June 30, 2018. - Total expenses of \$23 consisted mostly of loan fees and other administration charges, which were reimbursed by LACMTA. - As of June 30, 2018, \$1.8 billion has been expended on the Project, which is recorded in LACMTA's Comprehensive Annual Financial Report (CAFR) under the Capital Assets section of the Statement of Net Position of the Enterprise fund.

-Crenshaw Project Corporation (A Component Unit of the Los Angeles County Metropolitan Transportation Authority) Management's Discussion and Analysis (Unaudited) For the Fiscal Year Ended June 30, 2016
+(A Component Unit of the Los Angeles County Metropolitan Transportation Authority)

+Management's Discussion and Analysis (Unaudited)